 The NTAD study is using magnetoencephalography (MEG) scanners to measure subtle changes in the working of brain cells.
-The study scanned 50 patients with mild memory problems and a build-up of amyloid proteins that a hallmark of Alzheimer’s disease, as well as 15 healthy people.
+The study initially scanned 50 patients with mild memory problems and a build-up of amyloid proteins that is a hallmark of Alzheimer’s disease, as well as 15 healthy people.
 The interim findings from the study show a significant difference of brain cell activity in people with very early Alzheimer’s disease.

 Having a biological characteristic, known as a biomarker, sensitive to subtle changes in the working of the brain is vital if the pharmaceutical industry is to develop early treatments in a timely and cost-effective way.’

 - Professor James Rowe

 NTAD is now recruiting the 50 volunteers at the Oxford Centre for Human Brain Activity.
 Jemma Pitt, Research Assistant on the study, said: ‘I came to Oxford because MEG scanning offers a new hope for detecting biomarkers that can be used to develop treatments for dementia.
 We desperately need to break the deadlock in finding new treatments, and by working with volunteers who contribute to research studies like NTAD we are a step closer.
 It’s a real pleasure to work with people who generously give their time to help find a treatment.
 All the volunteers that I meet, whether healthy or with a diagnosis of Alzheimer’s disease, are interested to learn about the research and believe that together we can speed the discovery of new drugs for the most pressing health crisis of our age – dementia.’